troy-west/apache-kafka-three-ways/README.md

 Practical materials provided in Java and Clojure projects (afternoon session).

+By developers, for developers, our workshop takes new starters through the nuts and bolts of Kafka.

 # Goals

 To learn the fundamentals, ergonomics, trade-offs, and maturity of Apache Kafka as: